Skip to content

 4. Select the security group that you want to associate with your Application Load Balancer.

-5. To modify the inbound rules, select Edit inbound rules, and then update the configurations to your use case.
+5. To modify the inbound rules, choose Edit inbound rules, and then update the configurations for your use case.

 Note: If you have a rule that allows 0.0.0.0/0, then you must add a new rule before you delete the existing rule.